liufengting/ChatMessageDemoProject/README.md

+# FTChatMessageDemoProject
-# FTChatMessageDemoProject has been moved to [FTChatMessage](https://github.com/liufengting/FTChatMessage).
+# It has been moved to [FTChatMessage](https://github.com/liufengting/FTChatMessage).